The goal of active management is deliver better risk-adjusted returns than passive investing.

 The model uses SP500 futures instead of the SPX cash because of the use of leverage provided by futures.
 Use of leverage is typically associated with high risk, however in our case, we are simply choosing to not to tie up $1M is cash buying and selling shares of the SPX.
 Leverage allows for the scaling from underweight SP500 to up to 1x leveraged (100% long or short).

-The model's use of leverage allows for scaling into very large account balances.
+The model's use of futures allows for scaling into very large account balances.
 For example, a $1B account could invest alongside the model within the SP futures market easily within the avg volume and open interest of today's market.
 The investment decisions are almost entirely systematic, based on the model's signals.

 Long/Short Hedge Fund: Underweight SPX Trading Fund, LP